Google Home is a voice-controlled miracle of modern technology.

 Now admittedly, part of the reason setup is so quick and simple is because Google Home doesn't do an awful lot at present.

-With Amazon Echo, once the basics are done, you can then move on to adding any of a huge range of 'Skills' (apps, essentially), adding voice control to everything from summoning an Uber to ordering a takeaway.
+With Amazon Echo, once the basics are done, you can then move on to adding any of a huge range of different 'actions' (apps, essentially), adding voice control to everything from summoning an Uber to ordering a takeaway.

 Google Home: design